 According to researchers, the ARCC will give blind patients the ability to see 10 by 10 pixel images, which is about the size of a single letter on this page.
 However, researchers have said that they could eventually develop a version of the chip that would allow 250 by 250 pixel array, which would allow those who were once blind to read a newspaper.

-To learn more about artificial vision, take a look at the links on the next page.
+To learn more about artificial vision, take a look at the links below.